Bridge Simulation and Metric Estimation on Lie Groups and Homogeneous Spaces: Simulation of bridges on Lie groups

 From \eqref{eq: novikov condition type bound on radial process}, the process $Z_t$ is a martingale, for $t \in [0, T)$, and $\Qb_t$ defines a probability measure on each $\cF_t$ absolutely continuous with respect to $\Pb$.
 By Girsanov's theorem (see e.g. \cite[Theorem 8.1.2]{hsu2002stochastic}), we get a new process $b_s$ which is a Brownian motion under the probability measure $\Qb$.
 Moreover, under the probability $\Qb$, equation \eqref{eq: BM SDE on Lie group} becomes

 where $\left(\partiel r\right)^i$ is the $i$'th component of the unit radial vector field in the direction of $v$.
 The squared radial vector field is smooth away from $\Cut(v)$ and thus we set it to zero on $\Cut(v)$.
-Away from $\Cut(v)$, the squared radial vector field is $2\Log_v$, which is the inverse exponential at $v$.
+Away from $\Cut(v)$, the squared radial vector field is $2\Log_v$.
 The added drift term acts as a guiding term, which pulls the process towards $v$ at time $T>0$.